Valid Inference After Causal Discovery: Noisy Causal Discovery

 The score function $S(G,\D)$ is typically formulated as some measure of compatibility between $G$ and the relationships suggested by the data $\D$, such as the Bayesian information criterion (BIC).
 Note that $\widehat G_*$ depends on the data $\D$ and is thus random.

 To enable valid statistical inference after graph selection, we rely on a randomized version of the selection rule \eqref{eqn:score_sel}.
-Under this randomized selection, a simple correction to the target error level $\alpha$ suffices for rigorous downstream inference.
-The key step in designing the randomized graph selection is to compute the maximum score in the uncertainty set $\mathcal{G}$ in a differentially private manner.
+The key step is to prove that the randomized selection rule is differentially private.
 To accomplish this, one needs to consider the \emph{sensitivity} of the score.
-The amount of necessary randomization is directly proportional to the score sensitivity.
+The amount of necessary randomization is proportional to the score sensitivity.